webix-hub/gitbook-webix-jet/chapter3.md

 You can find more information in the [documentation of Polyglot.js](http://airbnb.io/polyglot.js/).

+The [demo](https://github.com/webix-hub/jet-demos/tree/14_locales) will give you the idea how localization can be implemented in an application.

-##The structure of an URL and folders
+##The structure of URL and folders

 A typical URL looks as http://some.com/#!/top/child/subchild.
 The part that goes after **#!** is the  current state of the app.
 Each segment is the name of a file from the *views* directory.